 All four benefit types require the claimant proving that he or she is disabled.
 SSDI eligibility and benefits are dependent upon the claimant’s contribution to Social Security.
 SSI is dependent on the claimant’s financial need.
 Both DWB and DAC are paid based on a separate person’s contribution to Social Security.

-The Social Security definition of disabled requires the person’s specific disability to last for at least one year or result in death.
-Applicants who are working may have their income figured into the calculation; for example, SSDI applicants who are working and earning more than $1,090.00 per month are, generally, not disabled under the definition.
+The Social Security definition of disabled requires the person’s specific disability last for at least one year or result in death.
 While some conditions are considered disabilities by definition, others will require the applicant to show that they cannot work.

 Generally speaking, initial claims for disability are often denied.
 Denied claims may be reconsidered or appealed.
 Appeals require hearings before an administrative law judge or federal court.
 This process can be stressful and overwhelming.
-Our Social Security Attorney, Ronald T. Lawrence, II, has pursued hundreds of Social Security Disability cases.
-His knowledge and skills allow him to guide your through the red tape to a resolution of your Social Security Disability claim.
+Our Social Security Attorney, Jonathan Falk, has pursued hundreds of Social Security Disability cases.
+His knowledge and skills allow him to guide your through the red tape to a resolution of your Social Security Disability claim